Some weak indivisibility results in ultrahomogeneous metric spaces: Introduction.

 \section{Introduction.}

 The purpose of this article is the study of certain partition properties of particular metric spaces, called \emph{ultrahomogeneous}.
-A metric space is ultrahomogeneous when every isometry between finite metric subspaces of $\m{X}$ can be extended to an isometry of $\m{X}$ onto itself.
+A metric space $\m{X}$ is ultrahomogeneous when every isometry between finite metric subspaces of $\m{X}$ can be extended to an isometry of $\m{X}$ onto itself.
 For example, when seen as a metric space, any Euclidean space $\R^n$ has this property.
-So does the separable infinite dimensional Hilbert space $\ell_2$ and its unit sphere $\s$.
-Another less known example of ultrahomogeneous metric space, though recently a well studied object (see \cite{Pr}), is the \emph{Urysohn space}, denoted $\Ur$: up to isometry, it is the unique complete separable ultrahomogeneous metric space into which every separable metric space embeds (here and in the sequel, all the embeddings are \emph{isometric}, that is, distance preserving).
+So do the separable infinite dimensional Hilbert space $\ell_2$ and its unit sphere $\s$.
+Another less known example of ultrahomogeneous metric space, though recently a well studied object (see \cite{Pr}), is the \emph{Urysohn space}, denoted $\Ur$: up to isometry, it is the unique complete separable ultrahomogeneous metric space into which every separable metric space embeds (here and in the rest of the paper, all the embeddings are \emph{isometric}, that is, distance preserving).
 This space also admits numerous countable analogs.
 For example, for various countable sets $S$ of positive reals (see \cite{DLPS} for the precise condition on $S$), there is, up to isometry, a unique countable ultrahomogeneous metric space into which every countable metric space with distances in $S$ embeds.
 When $S=\Q$ or $\N$ this gives raise to the spaces denoted respectively $\Ur_{\Q}$ (the \emph{rational Urysohn space}) and $\Ur_{\N}$ (the \emph{integer Urysohn space}).
 Recently, separable ultrahomogeneous metric spaces have been at the center of active research because of a remarkable connection between their combinatorial behavior when submitted to finite partitions and the dynamical properties of their isometry group.
 For example, consider the following result.
-Call a metric space $\m{Z}=(Z,d^{\m{Z}})$ \emph{age-indivisible} if for every finite metric subspace $\m{Y}$ of $\m{Z}$ and every partition $Z = B\cup R$ (thought as a coloring of the points of $Z$ with two colors, blue and red), the space $\m{Y}$ embeds in $B$ or $R$.
+Call a metric space $\m{Z}=(Z,d^{\m{Z}})$ \emph{age-indivisible} if for every finite metric subspace $\m{Y}$ of $\m{Z}$ and every partition $Z = B\cup R$ of the underlying set $Z$ of $\m{Z}$ (thought as a coloring of the points of $Z$ with two colors, blue and red), the space $\m{Y}$ embeds in $B$ or $R$ (here and in the whole paper, boldface characters will refer to metric structures while lightface characters will refer to the corresponding underlying sets).

 \begin{thm*}[Folklore] The spaces $\Ur_{\Q}$ and $\Ur_{\N}$ are age-indivisible. \end{thm*}